bowmanjeffs/paprica/README.md

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement

-Pipeline to conduct a metabolic inference from 16S rRNA gene sequence libraries.

-Check out PAPRICA_manual.pdf and paprica.sh to get started.
+A pipeline to conduct a metabolic inference from 16S rRNA gene sequence libraries.
+Check out PAPRICA_manual.pdf and paprica_light.sh to get started.

+###Notice - I anticipate releasing PAPRICA v0.20 by October 18.
+This release will have a number of major improvements over
+### v0.11 and include ~ 1300 more genomes.

+###Citation

+Please cite PAPRICA as:

+Bowman, Jeff S., and Hugh W. Ducklow.
+"Microbial Communities Can Be Described by Metabolic Structure: A General Framework and Application to a Seasonally Variable, Depth-Stratified Microbial Community from the Coastal West Antarctic Peninsula."
+PloS one 10.8 (2015): e0135868.

 ###Download instructions